Rogers Reviews and Plans

 The key part is to note it is bundled with Rogers ignite Internet service.
 Also "Unlimited" Rogers Home Phone part is, in fact, limited; Rogers gives you 44,640 minutes available in a month.
-It is a generous amount though, good enough to be talking 31-days straight but is not a true unlimited.
+It is a generous amount though, good enough to be talking 31-days straight but it is not unlimited.

-The local calling definition is somewhat ambiguous, for example, if you are in the Greater Toronto Area you 'should' be able to call all of the GTA without having to pay as Long Distance.
+Rogers uses a 'local calling' definition that is somewhat ambiguous.
+For example, if you are in the Greater Toronto Area you 'should' be able to call all of the GTA without having to pay as Long Distance.
 But, if you have to call someone in Barrie or Ajax or Hamilton, you are out of luck and you'll pay dearly.
 Rogers has pre-packaged Long Distance plans, for example, 500 minutes can cost $10 extra a month if you have the Essential package, or $5 a month if you have the Favourite or Deluxe plan.
 It is a bizarre way to price a Long Distance add-on.
 Hard to justify the cash-grab, why the difference if in the end, the minutes in the network have the same cost to Rogers regardless of the plan a subscriber has?
 In any event, lets move-on to review the features available with Rogers Home Phone.

 If you want to call internationally, Rogers does offer a plan called "Whole World Plan".
 You pay $3 per month for the service PLUS the usage.
 What that means is that if in a month you call to someone in India and then Brazil you'll pay the only once the $3 but you will pay for each call according to the rate to each country.
 For example for India is, landline $0.07 per minute and mobile is $0.11 per minute.

 You have the choice to have either 4 features, or 7 features.
 Varing in price from $5 per month, to $2 per month.
-In general, the features available with a plan are:
+In general, the features available with a Rogers Home Phone plan are:

 - Voicemail.
 Online management, Voicemail to Text, Voicemail to Email